dr-tc/uu-campus-quest/content/explorer-5-quest.md

 {{< quest-5-riddle >}}
 ![image here](../images/quest-icon-bonus.png#right)
 {{< div-justify >}}
 Why did the password go to the kiosk?
 To get a reset because it was feeling "unsecure"!
-Now, it's your turn, head the kiosk so you can keep your login details safe and sound.
+Now, it's your turn, find the password kiosk so you can keep your login details safe and sound.
 Once you reach this cryptic kiosk, figure out the **length of a standard university password** and tell a Student Success Ambassador the magic number.
 {{< div-end >}}

 {{< div-center>}}